zellwk/zellwk.com/src/posts/2018-08-29-good-frontend-developer.md

 It's pretty hard to become good at frontend development.
 We need to wear different hats depending on the situation, and we need to be pretty good with all these hats.

-It may be hard, but it isn't possible.
+It may be hard, but it isn't impossible.
 Frontend development is a skill that takes time to master.

 I'm not even close to mastering everything in the frontend world right now.
 I'm still working towards it.